 The endless cycle of snake-charming is one of the major reasons of disappearance of snakes from the Indian forests.

-Wildlife S.O.S asks you to NEVER pay to watch snake charming.
-As stated, it is an illegal practice.
+Wildlife S.O.S requests you to NEVER pay to watch snake charming.
+It is an illegal practice.
 Rather, you should reprimand the charmer and inform law enforcement.
 That way the snake can be rescued and released back to the wild.
+Contact us at our Helpline Numbers.